 Executor Checklist (continued)

 tax returns due.17.
+Prepare and send a Schedule of Distribution.
+File the Schedule of Distribution with the probate court if required.
 Complete distributions of estate assets.
 Send

 Estate Distribution Letter if necessary.This is only a brief checklist.
 It is not a comprehensive list of the duties of an executor or personal representative.
 For more detailed instructions on executor duties to settle an estate, consult an attorney that specializes in trusts and estates.The steps required to administer an estate may need to be completed in a different order than shown above, depending on the circumstances.
 Consult a licensed probate lawyer regarding the duties of an executor, administrator or personal representative in the state where the deceased person was domiciled at the time of death.For more information on the steps an executor needs to take to administer an estate, refer to our overview of estate administration.